Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Both of these cards can be upgraded to additional Chase Sapphire Reserve cards as well, which is an easy way for military servicemembers to double or triple dip the annual recurring benefits of the powerful Sapphire Reserve card.
 Check out the features and benefits of the CSR below.

 Learn how to apply on our partner's secure site

 - $550 annual fee waived to $0 for US military + spouses with Chase MLA policy

-- 10x points on hotels and rental cars & 5x points on air travel booked through Chase Ultimate Rewards after the first $300 spent on travel annually
+- Earn 5x total points on flights and 10x total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.

 - 3x Points on other Travel (airfare, hotels) after earning the $300 travel credit

 - Chase Ultimate Reward Points redeemed through the Chase travel portal are worth 1.5 cents, a 50% bonus.